cognifog-eu/iot-edge-gw/README.md

 - **MATTER controller add-on for Home Assistant**: Plug-in for Home Assistant to control MATTER-based end devices running over WiFi (https://www.home-assistant.io/integrations/matter/)
   - matter-server-deploy.yaml: Matter Server deployment file
   - matter-server-service.yaml: Matter Server service file

+## Installation
+Copy all 4 files into a folder of Raspberry Pi.
+Inside that folder, run the following command:
+`kubectl apply -f .`

+Check that all services are properly deployed by running:
+`kubectl get pods -A`

+## Operation
+After a successful installation, Home Assistant should be running at http://[IP_ADDRESS]:8123 It may be needed to configure the Matter Server add-on inside Home Assistant.
+To do it, follow these steps:
+1. Go to Settings -> Devices & services
+2. Click Add Integration
+3. Type 'Matter' into the field 'Search for a brand name'
+4. Click 'Matter (BETA)'
+5. Check that the URL* field contains 'ws://localhost:5580/ws'